Teaching M.A.T. (Concentration in Spanish Education P-12)

 Program Intent and Admission Requirements:

-- Study Concentration 4: Spanish Education certification (P-12) for candidates who hold a bachelor’s degree in Spanish or related field.
+- Spanish Education certification (P-12) for candidates who hold a bachelor’s degree in Spanish or related field.

 The total credit hours for the degree are dependent on previous course work completed in the area of certification.
-A transcript evaluation by the College of Education's Graduate Academic Services Center is required at the outset with the exception of Concentration Five: Early Childhood Education.
+A transcript evaluation by the College of Education's Graduate Academic Services Center is required.
 Prerequisite content course work, based on the transcript evaluation, must be completed as a non-degree student before admission into the program.

 - Hold a bachelor’s degree from a regionally accredited institution.

 - Present a transcript evaluation by the College of Education’s Director of the Graduate Academic Services Center, and completion of a specified prerequisite content course work.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 - Present a total adjusted GPA of 2.75 or higher on all teaching field course work.

 - Candidates are not required to take either the MAT or the GRE; rather, they must pass an Oral Proficiency Interview and a Writing Proficiency Test in Spanish at the ACTFL-defined IH or above (tests administered by the Department of Foreign Languages).

 - Submit passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT, ACT, or GRE scores.